-Throughout my 20s, the idea of buying an apartment was akin to how I felt about going to college when I was 13 or 14—I knew (or hoped, anyway) that it would happen one day, but rarely thought about it, and definitely did no planning for it.
-Now, as I near the big 3-0, though, more people I know are talking about becoming homeowners—many still in the abstract, “someday” style—but some of them are actually doing it.
+In my 20s, the idea of buying a home or apartment was similar to how I felt about going to college when I was a tween—I knew (or hoped, anyway) that it would happen one day, but rarely thought about it or how I’d plan for it.
+Now that I’m 30, though, more friends and acquaintances are taking steps toward becoming homeowners—and some have actually achieved it.
 Impressive, right?
 But also intimidating as hell.

 In an effort to get a little bit of education about what goes into the process of buying a home, I talked to Seattle-based broker Matt Parker, author of The Real Estate Agent Talks and Real Estate Smart: The New Home Buying Guide.
 I also grilled my friend Sarah who, at age 29, bit the bullet and bought an apartment in Brooklyn.
 Like me, she was a real estate newbie, so she learned a lot during the process.

 Below, seven things first-time home buyers should know before taking the plunge.

 Coming up with a home-buying budget isn’t the same as running one for renting.
 It should factor in what it’s going to cost to actually maintain the home—not just what you can afford to pay up front.
 “Create a budget and profit and loss sheet that shows the money you make and spend every month,” says Parker.
 “A pro forma budget for buying a home should include the payment you might have to put down up front, the furniture you’ll buy to fill the place, the utility costs you’ll take on, and savings for the inevitable improvements your home will need—an unexpectedly broken washer and drier, for example.”